-Post Effect object uses an input color lookup table image to adjust the coloring of the Lens.
+The Color Correction Post Effect uses an input color lookup table image to adjust the coloring of the Lenses.
 Image adjustments (saturation, exposure, color balance, etc.) are performed in an external editor like Photoshop and applied to the lookup table.
-The lookup table is then imported into Lens Studio and added to the
+The lookup table is then imported into Lens Studio and added to a Color Correction Post Effect object.

-Lens Studio includes a number of built-in Post Effect lookup table textures if you are unable to create your own.
+Lens Studio includes a number of built-in Color Correction textures if you are unable to create your own.
 They can be added to your project in the

 Open the base lookup table image in Photoshop or a similar image editing tool.
 You'll be making your adjustments to this lookup image.
 Add a reference photo as a layer above the lookup layer.
 Then, add adjustment layers above both the reference and the lookup.
 In the example below, we've added simple

-Color Balance adjustment layers to give the Lens a pink tone.
+Color Balance adjustment layers to give the Lenses a pink tone.

 Use your reference layer and the added adjustment layers to tune your effect.